 About the Faculty of Arts (Undergraduate)

 The Faculty of Arts, the faculty that lies both literally and figuratively at the heart of the University, has enjoyed steady growth since it was established in 1843 and remains by far the largest faculty at McGill.
-The Faculty is home to 15 departments, the School of Religious Studies, two professional schools (Information Studies and Social Work), four institutes, and 10 centres, and has over 275 tenured or tenure-track scholars, over 7,000 undergraduates, over 1,200 graduate students, and offers several hundred courses.
+The Faculty is home to 15 departments, 22 interdisciplinary programs, the School of Religious Studies, three professional schools (the School of Information Studies, the School of Social Work, and the Max Bell School of Public Policy), four institutes and 12 centres.
+It has over 300 tenured or tenure-track scholars, over 8,100 undergraduates and over 1,200 graduate students, and offers several hundred courses.
 Despite the numbers, the majority of classes in Arts are smaller than those offered by any other large research university in Canada.
 The humanities and social science disciplines that constitute the Faculty share a common endeavour: to understand the human condition in order to improve it.

 McGill is known throughout the world as one of Canada’s premier institutions of learning and as one of the leading research universities in the world.
 Professors at McGill are leaders in their fields and leaders in education and have been the recipients of numerous awards for both research and teaching.
 The Faculty of Arts prides itself on being immediately responsive to developments and changes within and outside academia and develop its curricula in response to these new realities.